pixotchi/Pixotchi-Eco/README.md

 ## How it works
 1. Connect a wallet (Autoconnects if in Mini app).
-2. Mint your first plant/land with SEED.
+2. Mint your first plant or land with SEED (or strain‑specific tokens).
 3. Check in daily to grow your plants, upgrade buildings, and complete missions.
 4. Chat, trade, stake SEED, and compete for ETH rewards as you climb the leaderboard.